Piposh: Aftermath (2005–17)

 The last title developed by Guillotine was the network-strategy nonsense game Vajimon, which saw players fight against each other over the internet using a variety of vegetables.
 Around 2003–4, the company's operations were terminated and its managers retired.
-Ronen left the industry soon after due to the financial and mental burden the series had given him, and became a yacht skipper.
+Renan Gluzman left the industry soon after due to the financial and mental burden the series had given him, and became a yacht skipper.
 He earned money as a writer of games for interactive TV and cell phone in a leading high tech company.
 In 2005, the brothers lectured for a Gameology course at Beit Berl College as part of the first Israeli curriculum course for video game development.
 The program was started by Dr. Diana Silverman Keller who discovered while writing her thesis that there was no formal education in the field of game creation in the country.
-She noted that "Despite the success of Israeli high-tech, the Israelis do not excel at developing games".
-Keller contacted Ronan, who at the time was known as the "spiritual father of the Israeli gaming community", and he soon became a central figure in the program.
+She noted that "despite the success of Israeli high-tech, the Israelis do not excel at developing games".
+Keller contacted Renan, who at the time was known as the "spiritual father of the Israeli gaming community", and he soon became a central figure in the program.

 On May 7, 2008, on Israel's 60th Independence Day, all Guillotine games were re-released free to download on the Internet.
 By this time, it was impossible to get the games anymore, as there were no orderly backups.
-Ronan Gluzman noted that the games were unplayable unless the player had a Windows 95 computer, and commented "I felt that I had to do this, in order to save the game from falling into the abyss".
+The Gluzmans noted that the games were unplayable unless the player had a Windows 95 computer, and commented "I felt that I had to do this, in order to save the game from falling into the abyss".
 Tal Dinovich, a fan of the series who had volunteered for years on the site and answered phone calls from stuck players, helped locate all the game files and create updated versions that would work on Windows XP.
-Ronan noted it was strange to revisit these games after having not touched them since the series ended in 2003.
-While he had since moved on from the series, Ronen did create a Facebook group for the fans who had grown up with the series and wanted to reminisce.
+The brothers noted that it was strange to revisit these games after having not touched them since the series ended in 2003.
+While he had since moved on from the series, Roy and Renan did create a Facebook group for the fans who had grown up with the series and wanted to reminisce.
 According to Calcalist, the series released 7 games, 4 of which are available for free download.
-As part of the campaign, Ronen aimed to print special nostalgic shirts, as this was a common fan request.
+As part of the campaign, the brothers aimed to print special nostalgic shirts, as this was a common fan request.